harmony-one/h/progress/yuriy-menkov.md

 ---

+2025-12-12 Fri: Synced with Li regarding new steps.
+Started working on adapting the hedging script for real-time operation — consuming all swap data via WebSocket, constructing virtual positions, and making hedging decisions using the median strategies that demonstrated the best performance.

+2025-12-11 Thu: Reviewed Rika's latest hedge script version.
+Tested median strategies with different window parameters (10 / 20 / 50) and compared monthly statistical results.
+The most effective configuration was the median strategy with a 50-swap window, which almost completely filters out random price spikes.

+2025-12-10 Wed: Researched new median and spike strategies for swaps filtering; hedge script review and data output validation.
+Analysis of September hedging data.

 2025-12-09 Tue: Investigation of the incorrect IL calculation issue.
 Testing of the new hedge-log script.
 Work on an alternative version of position generation based on a given set of swaps.

 2025-12-08 Mon: Review of the new hedge-log script version.
 Data export for August–July and generation of IL and hedge PnL estimates.
 Debugging and analysis of the causes behind the inflated results.